Render or Brick?

-- It gives a good finish if you are building using Hebel blocks or panels, which you may prefer to use as they have a better thermal performance than bricks.
+- It gives a good finish if you are building using Hebel blocks or Foam Panels (See this link: Rendered Foam Walls), which you may prefer to use as they have a better thermal performance than bricks.

 - The render, particularly if painted a light colour, will improve the thermal performance of the walls.